How Long Does THCA Stay in Your System

 • Hair tests can detect THCA for up to 90 days after last use.

-Additional Tips to Testing for THCA in Your Body:
+Additional Tips for Testing for THCA in Your Body:

 • Drinking plenty of fluids can help to flush THCA out of your system more quickly.